-There are a number of other important issues related to the present problem which we have not touched in this paper but hope to address in different communications.
+There is another important issue related to the present problem which we have not touched in this article but hope to address in a different communication.
 There are other combination functions, such as Fisher's weighted product (Fisher 1932) and weighted inverse normal (Mosteller and Bush 1954); their performances would be worth investigating.
-Consideration of the conditional error function (Proschan and Hunsberger 1995) while defining a two-stage design before constructing FDR controlling methods is another important issue.
-Now that we know how to test multiple hypotheses in a two-stage design subject to first-stage boundaries on and the overall control of the FDR, we should be able to address issues relate to sample size determinations.